-The Home Office has not said if this rule will be waived.
-We have to wait for further guidance.
-In the meantime the Home Office should be notified through the Sponsorship Management System that the start date has been delayed.
+The Home Office has indicated to us this rule will be waived.
+The Home Office should be notified through the Sponsorship Management System that the start date has been delayed.

 Our sponsored workers are all working from home.
 Do we need to tell the Home Office?